lnikon/nerdvania/content/posts/benchmarking_basic_io_functions_on_linux/index.md

 So, simple POSIX write() is slower almost 100 times.
 This result really shocked me.
 I decided to strace the program and saw that for sufficiently big inputs std::fstream::write's got vectorized!
 What do I mean by 'sufficiently big input'?
-Well, the payload length is only e.g. 3 chars, then fstream does a

 Let's examine the following small programs and their straces.
 To simulate the load I wrapped the write() into a while loop.